-UK Biodiversity Indicators 2019.
-Indicator C5 – Birds of the countryside 2019
+UK Biodiversity Indicators 2020.
+Indicator C5 – Birds of the wider countryside and at sea 2020

-These documents support state indicator: C5.
-The documents include a fiche, datasheet and technical background document.
+These documents support state indicator C5 – Birds of the wider countryside and at sea.
+The documents include a datasheet and technical background document.

 Resource type Publication